Rutger van Oudenhoven

 Rutger has a master’s degree in cultural anthropology with a specialization in development studies.

-In his professional work he aims to convince people that any development should take into account the well being of children and youth, as they form the core of our investment in the future.
+In his professional work he aims to conviey the message that any development effort should take into account the well-being of children and youth, as they form the core of our investment in the future.

-Projects focus on a range of topics, including promotion of foster care, institution reform, life skills education, early childhood development, and researching new phenomena and problems that children of today face.
+Topics Rutger has worked on include: promotion of foster care, institution reform, life skills education, support to war affected children, girls rights and combatting child marriage, and researching new phenomena and problems that children of today face.

-As senior programme manager at ICDI, Rutger is currently responsible for several long term projects in Belarus, Nepal, Pakistan and the Occupied Palestinian Territories.
+As senior programme manager at ICDI, Rutger has been responsible for several long term projects in Eastern Europe (Belarus, Ukraine, Romania), Asia (Nepal, Pakistan), and Africa (Ethiopia), and in the Middle East in the Occupied Palestinian Territories.

 AS A CHILD